GennadiyZakharov/nextflow-crash-course/docs/nextflow-development.md

 A workflow or a process can have `publishDir` directive that declares that we want to publish output files from this workflow or process.
-All data files declared in the `output` section of the workflow are automatically published the the directory specified by the `publishDir` directive.
+All data files declared in the `output` section of the workflow are automatically published to the directory specified by the `publishDir` directive.

 ```nextflow